- How much does gap insurance cost in South Dakota?

 Average gap insurance cost in South Dakota by city

-Gap insurance costs the most in Dupree, with an average rate of $3,447, while Watertown has the lowest rate at $2,223.
-Where you live in South Dakota can impact your insurance costs.
-Cities with higher crime and theft rates have higher auto insurance rates since the risk of damage or theft is higher.
+Watertown has the lowest gap insurance rates at an average of $2,452 per year.
+Where you live in South Dakota affects your insurance rates.
+Cities with higher crime and theft have higher insurance costs because your vehicle is at a greater risk of being damaged or stolen.

-Here are the average gap insurance rates by city in South Dakota
+The table below lists the average gap insurance rates by city in South Dakota.

 | City | Auto insurance rates with gap premium | Gap premium |